Dunkin’s newest item sounds like something Taco Bell would offer

 Dunkin’s new Breakfast Tacos come in two varieties — with bacon or without — and come with scrambled eggs, melted white cheddar, roasted corn and lime crema.
 Each taco also comes in a “convenient Dunkin’ taco holder.”

-The tacos, which come in orders of two, are available during all operating hours for a limited time, according to Dunkin’.
+The tacos are available during all operating hours for a limited time, according to Dunkin’.
 Suggested retail prices are $2.59 (without bacon) or $2.99 (with).

 News of Dunkin’s latest breakfast item comes less than two months after Taco Bell announced strong fourth-quarter earnings driven largely by its breakfast sales, Nation’s Restaurant News reported.
 Specifically, breakfast transactions had seen a 9% increase over the previous quarter — a spike Taco Bell attributed to an ad campaign featuring “Saturday Night Live” cast member Pete Davidson.

-Note: Correction: A previous version of this article contained inaccurate information concerning the order size of Dunkin’s new item.